Lunnasting and Delting, Shetland

 The name Lunna is from ON hlunn-eið, from hlunnr – a roller for drawing ships onto land, and eið – an isthmus, or neck of land: a place where ships could be pulled across; a portage point.

-Photo: Peter Parker Delting begins around Voe, the pretty Norwegian-looking village at the head of Olna Firth (leaving Vidlin turn right (north) back at the main A970).
-The Voe Sail Loft down near the pier is now a camping böd.
-A pub/restaurant, bakery and shop are other amenities in Voe.
+Delting begins around Voe, the pretty, Norwegian-looking village at the head of Olna Firth (leaving Vidlin turn right (north) back at the main A970).
+A well-stocked general store, bakery and community hall are amenities in Voe and the Sail Loft down near the pier is now a camping böd.
 Carry on into Gonfirth and Grobsness for some fine views.

 The annual Voe Agricultural Show is held on the first Saturday in August and is a great day out for all the family.